allanmboyd/spidertest/README.md

 TODO
 ----

-- Provide a means to all request headers to be specified for tests
+- Provide a means to add request headers to be specified for tests
 - Expose more options
 - Better support JSON and XML responses (e.g. like finding URLs in these docs and using them)
 - Maybe support other kinds of HTTP request (other than GET)